 When our kids are curious and comfortable talking about sex, we think they are too young.
 By the time we think we should talk to them about sex, they feel embarrassed.
 Do we teach our kids to be embarrassed about sex or do we just miss an opportunity?
 We need to embrace every opportunity to talk about sex.
 From the time they are young and curious about how babies are made or the difference between boys and girls bodies, have conversation in age appropriate ways using real terminology and names.
 It is never too early to talk to your kids.
 Make it a natural conversation that is as ordinary as talking about why some people have red hair and some have black.

 One of the books my mom read to me and that I read to my kids was “How Babies are Made” by Andry and Schepp.
 It is a story book written in 1968 that uses cutout pictures with proper anatomical terms to describe how babies are made – from making a flower, to a chick, to a puppy to a baby.
 I remember reading the book to my kids at bedtime when they were just toddlers and they were mesmerized.
 There was no discomfort or awkwardness; we were just reading another story about life.

 Look for opportunities to speak God’s truth to your kids about sex at every age, whether it is discussing the latest news, what they see on TV, or the struggles of a single person living in a sex filled world.
 The world is screaming lies to your kids about sex and we have to speak the truth with love and compassion.

-Wednesday I will share some tips for conversations with your kids about sex….
+Wednesday I will share some tips with your kids about sex….